telerik/blazor-docs/installation/zip.md

 * The [document processing]({%slug common-features-dpl%}) `.nupkg` files (in the `dpl` folder).
 * The [built-in themes]({%slug general-information/themes%}) and some of their most commonly used [swatches]({%slug themes-swatches%}).
 You can find them in the `styles` folder in the archive.

+   * Is available in the [Downloads section of Your Telerik Account](https://www.telerik.com/account/downloads).
+   * Provides an offline runnable version of the [Telerik Blazor demos](https://demos.telerik.com/blazor-ui/).
+   * Does not provide information about new versions and does not require installation.

 ## How to Download the ZIP Archive